tryolabs/react-examples/modal/README.md

 ## Style

 Most of the stylesheet is not important to this example, it's just giving the app and modal components a shape.
-The import part is the CSS animation classes that React will use:
+The important part is the CSS animation classes that React will use.

+The `enter` selector sets the style for the component's initial state before animation begins, and `enter-active` sets the final state:

 ```css
 .modal-anim-enter {